 The workbench uses SNOMED CT to perform novel and sophisticated analyses of patient data.
 It has immediate 'off the shelf' international utility despite the inclusion of the UK-only terminologies within the standard tool distribution.

 The software contains SNOMED CT, Read Codes Version 2 and CTV3, maps between these and maps to ICD-10 International Edition (UK map not the same as the SNOMED International one) and OPCS Classification of Interventions and Procedures (OPCS-4).
 The Workbench modules support:

 The Queries Tool offers advanced functionality for authoring, maintaining and testing query code sets (called 'clusters') or subset definitions within any of the supported terminologies or classifications.
 One major application is to produce query sets which will return comparable results from patient records encoded with different code systems.
-To assist with this, the tool translates subset definitions expressed using one terminology into subset definitions expressed using another, allowing refinement by manual editing (see figure 12.1.1-0 and figure 12.1.1-0).
+To assist with this, the tool translates subset definitions expressed using one terminology into subset definitions expressed using another, allowing refinement by manual editing (see Figure 12.1.1-1 and Figure 12.1.1-2).

 Figure 12.1.1-1: DMWB Queries Tool building a SNOMED CT asthma subset

 Figure 12.1.1-2: DMWB Queries Tool showing SNOMED CT asthma subset translated into ICD-10

 The EPR Data Tool provides an environment for loading and analyzing patient data, either to design query specifications or as part of data quality and case mix analytics.
 The analytics functions include detection and management of coding data quality issues such as: